-Determining The Costs Of Your Future Care After A Car Accident
+Determining The Costs Of Your Future Care After a Car Accident

 If you are the victim of a tragic car accident, and are permanently injured, how do you make sure that your medical, day-to-day housekeeping and future care after a car accident is going to be taken care of?
 Paul Warnett of Warnett Hallen LLP was part of a panel of experts presenting on this very question at the Continuing Legal Education Society of BC’s latest course, Damages in Personal Injury, held at Vancouver’s Pan Pacific Hotel on February 3.
 In the absence of a crystal ball, the courts weigh the evidence, your lifestyle, and the experts’ opinions.
 Understanding the process is key to making sure that you are properly compensated by ICBC and taken care of down the line.